What is the Pupil Premium Grant

 Use of Pupil Premium

-Targeted support: for example: Phonics challenge or support, Red reader, Amber reader, Fischer Family Trust Individual reading, Catch up, Mathletics, bug club, individual maths sessions, extra staff to support individuals and groups, One-to-One tuition, Emotional support through family mentor, friendship groups, lunchtime support and effective feedback
+- Targeted support: for example: Phonics challenge or support, Red reader, Amber reader, Catch up, individual maths/english sessions, sessions to support children's emotional, mental health and well-being, interventions develop gross and fine motor skills, extra staff to support individuals and groups, One-to-One tuition, Emotional support through family mentor, friendship groups, lunchtime support and effective feedback

-Enriching the curriculum: for example: resources, workshops, authors, subsidised visits, events and extra curricular activities (for example construction club, forest schools club and choir).
+- Enriching the curriculum: for example: resources, workshops, authors, subsidised visits, events and extra-curricular activities (for example construction club, sports clubs and choir).

 Providing additional resources to support children's emotional well-being.